Skip to content

 Common pitfalls and risks we often see

 The most common failure is optimizing for average utilization while ignoring workload shape.
 A cluster can look busy and still perform terribly if jobs are fragmented, memory is wasted, or latency-critical workloads are competing with batch tasks.
-Another risk we often see is using multi-tenancy without sufficient isolation, which creates both performance unpredictability and unnecessary security risk.
+Another failure mode is using multi-tenancy without sufficient isolation, which creates both performance unpredictability and unnecessary security risk.

 There is also the danger of treating autoscaling as a substitute for architecture.
 More nodes can hide a bad workload mix for a while, but they do not fix scheduling design or serving inefficiency.
 They simply make the problem more expensive and easier to present in a meeting.